pingcap/docs/dev/reference/tools/tidb-lightning/config.md

 trim-last-separator = false

 [tidb]
-# Configuration of any TiDB server from the cluster
+# Configuration of any TiDB server from the cluster.
 host = "172.16.31.1"
 port = 4000
 user = "root"
 password = ""
 # Table schema information is fetched from TiDB via this status-port.
 status-port = 10080
-# Address of any PD server from the cluster
+# Address of any PD server from the cluster.
 pd-addr = "172.16.31.4:2379"
 # tidb-lightning imports TiDB as a library and generates some logs itself.
 # This setting controls the log level of the TiDB library.